 Dwelling Fire Overview

 If you own a rental property, you are aware it can be a risky business.
-We’ve seen it all from ouru clients on the North Shore and Boston.
+We’ve seen it all from our clients on the North Shore and Boston.
+That is why having an additional fire insurance policy for your properties is a must-have.
 Troublesome tenants, unnoticed maintenance needs, damage to your property are all chances you take as soon as you let someone into your space.
 Don’t risk a loss or lawsuit on your property or income–your protection on your rental property is just as important as the insurance on your homeowner’s policy.

 Dwelling Fire Insurance Key Facts